bzw133/SHAARP.ml/docs/output.md

 ![partial_op](./img/partial_op.png)

 -  This panel contains the partial analytical expressions of the SHG reflectance and transmittance as a function of the polarizer angle $\varphi$ and the unknown parameters (thickness and SHG tensor) as provided in the `Set Material Properties` tab in the input panel.
--  One may copy the derived analytical expressions by clicking on the `Copy` button.
+-  One may copy the derived analytical expressions by clicking on the `Copy` button or save the expression to a `.mx` file by clicking `Export`.

+!!! note
+	In some cases, the derived expressions are too long to be displayed.
+In this case, the user can still click `Copy` to copy the full expression which may be pasted in a Mathematica® notebook.

+!!! note
+	The derived expressions are unsimplified; use `Simplify[]` or `FullSimplify[]`to simplify these expressions after copying.